 We normally keep members’ information after they die.
 If requested by their next-of-kin to delete such information we will do so on the same basis as when requested to remove data by a former member.

 Your session data that is held by the EBU can be downloaded as a csv spreadsheet.
 You can do this by logging on to My EBU and in your Sessions list, clicking on “Download as CSV”.
-To access data held by Oxford Bridge Club CIO contact email@example.com.
+To access data held by Oxford Bridge Club CIO you may use your login credentials to the OBC Pianola system or you can contact firstname.lastname@example.org.